joseliecast/e2e-testing-with-cypress/README.md

 ## Testing our components in Laguro

 Components we made out of html elements (using JSX) are not that hard to test in cypress.
 We can see above that we need to pass a unique identifier to cypress methods to gain a handler and simulate DOM events.
+We just need to pass a unique ID, class or customized attribute to our JSX and cypress methods then cypress testing will be so smooth.\